Pro Oriente

 The foundation Pro Oriente was founded in 1964 by the Viennese cardinal Franz König to improve relationships between the Roman Catholic and the Eastern Orthodox and Oriental Orthodox churches.

+History

-The foundation was established during Second Vatican Council which opened the Catholic Church's doors to other religions with its ecumenism-decree "Unitatis Redintegratio".
+The foundation was established during Second Vatican Council which opened the Catholic Church's doors to other religions with its decree on ecumenism, Unitatis Redintegratio.
 Pro Oriente has charters in Vienna, Graz, Salzburg and Linz.
 Pro Oriente experienced a crisis in the year 1998 with the death of its leader and president of many years, Alfred Stirnemann.

+Vienna Christological Formula

-In 1972 Pro Oriente established the Viennese Christological formula (Wiener Christologische Formel) as a mutual new interpretation of the Christology of the Council of Chalcedon held by the Oriental Orthodox and Roman Catholic churches.
+Pro Oriente established the Vienna Christological formula (Wiener Christologische Formel) in 1972 as a mutual new interpretation of the Christology of the Council of Chalcedon held by the Oriental Orthodox and Roman Catholic churches.
 It was based on a recommendation by the Coptic Church in Vienna and is among the most important contributions of the foundation.